2ndsleep/2ndsleep.github.io/_drafts/basics/cloud_intro/explainers/2023-08-01-as-a-service.md

 ## Pizza and Other Resources

-If you don't like the way I described it, Google also has a good [description](https://cloud.google.com/learn/paas-vs-iaas-vs-saas).
+If you don't like the way I described it, Google has a good [description](https://cloud.google.com/learn/paas-vs-iaas-vs-saas).

 There's also a commonly used analogy to describe these concepts using pizza.
 David Ng has an [update](https://m.oursky.com/saas-paas-and-iaas-explained-in-one-graphic-d56c3e6f4606) on this analogy that I agree with.